 While at HHS, Joy held positions in the Public Health Service, the Social Security Administration, the Office of Education, and the Office of the Secretary.
 She gained headquarters and field perspectives by working in Washington DC, San Francisco, and Philadelphia.

-Joy is also a Senior Vice President at Strategic Management Systems, Inc. a health care regulatory consulting firm headquartered in Alexandria, Virginia.She helps clients establish, build and assess the effectiveness of their corporate compliance programs.She also provides training on compliance auditing, risk assessment, and related compliance topics.
+o As a Senior Vice President at Strategic Management Systems, Inc., a leading health care regulatory consulting firm, she has helped clients establish, build and assess the effectiveness of their corporate compliance programs.She has also developed training on compliance auditing, risk assessment, and related compliance topics.

 In addition to EERS, Joy's current memberships include the American Evaluation Association and the Center for Plain Language.